akeneo/pim-community-dev/TESTING.md

 - We should have a very few end to end tests
 - We should have few integration tests
 - We should a lot more of acceptance and unit tests
+- Frontend and backend tests should be able to live separately
+- Frontend and backend tests can follow the same "testing layers"

 ### How to move towards the ideal pyramid?

 The path towards this ideal pyramid will be long and tortuous.
 But still:

 - We should avoid adding new end to end Behat tests in the `tests/legacy` folder.
 Instead, we should focus on writing acceptance tests.
+And yes, it will be hard, especially in the beginning.
-- We should avoid adding new integration phpUnit tests in that are not related to an adapter.
+- We should avoid adding new integration phpUnit tests that are not related to an adapter.
 - We should learn how to write correct Gherkin and acceptance tests.
 - We should accept that not everything needs to be tested evenly.
 Testing is a deliberate act and choice.
 - We should try to embrace TDD: _it helps testing what we need instead of what it does_.